Mentors¶

 2. Hook Readiness¶

-summarized).
-Hooks prefixed with ! are skipped and don't block mentor eligibility.
+skipped and do not block mentor eligibility.

 3. Execution¶

-Each mentor runs as a background process in an isolated workspace:
+Each mentor runs as a background process:

 - The mentor is marked STARTING (prevents race conditions).